 Metalanguage is language that describes language.
 In films, we also need to consider cinematography – the technical side in the making of the film.
 For a detailed discussion, see What is metalanguage?
-Continue on reading to see some sample analyses using film techniques!

-Camera shots: this refers to the amount of space that is seen in one frame, which can be used to emphasise different aspects of the film’s setting or characters.
+This refers to the amount of space that is seen in one frame, which can be used to emphasise different aspects of the film’s setting or characters.

 Example: An extreme close up of a character’s face to portray their emotions.

-Camera angles: the way in which the audience is positioned to view the setting or character/s.
+The way in which the audience is positioned to view the setting or character/s.
 This can enhance the audience’s understanding of the relationship between characters, or the way in which a character is feeling in a particular situation.

 Example: a low camera angle can be used to demonstrate how a character is feeling empowered at a particular point in the film.

-Lighting: the way in which the scene is lit can create interesting effects in what it suggest about the characters in the scene.
+The way in which the scene is lit can create interesting effects in what it suggest about the characters in the scene.

 Example: if the main source of light comes from the side of the screen, lighting up one side of a character’s face, this can create a sense of mystery.

-Costume: how a character is dressed in any given scene is very important; their clothes can say a lot about their present state of mind or their physical situation.
+How a character is dressed in any given scene is very important; their clothes can say a lot about their present state of mind or their physical situation.

 Even once we know all this, it can still be difficult to use these devices as evidence to support our ideas in a text response essay.
 So let’s put our knowledge into practice and take a look at a few scenes from the film Mabo, directed by Rachel Perkins.